qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

 The *optional* **movable** attribute is used to specify whether the type has a move constructor.
 The default is "yes"; there is no auto-detection.

+The *optional* **destructible** attribute is used to override the built-in (simple) detection of the destructibility.
+Unless :ref:`avoid-protected-hack` is given or mandated by the compiler, classes with protected destructors are considered destructible.

 The *optional* attribute **stream** specifies whether this type will be able to use externally defined operators, like QDataStream << and >>.
 If equals to **yes**,